 Quiz: What Is Your Credit Card IQ?

 Have you ever heard of an interest rate or APR?
 How about the FICO credit score range?
 Do you know how a credit card is different from a debit card?
-While that was a lot at once, these credit card questions are not meant to overwhelm you.
-Whether you’re a beginner or seasoned credit card user, test your knowledge by taking this credit card IQ quiz.
+While that was a lot at once, these questions about credit are not meant to overwhelm you.
+Whether you’re a beginner or seasoned cardholder, test your knowledge by taking this credit card IQ quiz.
 Let's find out if you have what it takes to get a perfect score.

 Your privacy is important to us.
 We have established standards that govern our collection, use, retention, and protection of information about you in connection with your use of the 1FBUSA website and 1FBUSA Mobile.
 View our privacy policy.